Skip to main content

 When you are ready

-Distribute the estate to beneficiaries (after probate, debts, and taxes are settled)
+Share out the estate between the beneficiaries (once probate, debts, and taxes are settled)

 Memorialise or close social media accounts (Facebook, Instagram, Google)

-Need help writing to organisations?
-Our template letters cover banks, utility companies, HMRC, employers, insurers, and more.
-Just fill in the details and send.
+If writing to organisations feels like a lot, our template letters cover banks, utility companies, HMRC, employers, insurers, and more.
+Fill in the details and send.

 Related guides